TCWagner/rconnect/README.md

 <!-- badges: end -->

-rconnect is a simple package that implements riverscape connectivity measures ‘effectiveDistance’ and ‘effectiveConnectivity’ for wind dispersed plants as described by Wagner & Wöllner (2022)
+rconnect is a simple package that implements riverscape connectivity measures for wind dispersed plants as described by Wagner & Wöllner (2022):

+*absoluteConnections*
+*effectiveConnections*
+*effectiveDistance*
+*effectiveSeedrain*

+It further provides s helper function to create a negative exponential dispersal kernel and simple example raster file with suitable habitats.

 ## Installation